kdeldycke/e107-importer/readme.txt

 = 1.0 =
 * Upgrade e107 code from e107 v0.7.24.
+* Minimal requirement set to WordPress 3.1.0.
 * Use new WordPress importer framework.
 * Add a beta e107 to WordPress 301 redirector plugin.
 * Make image import optionnal.
-* Upload images from allowed domains only.
+* Add an option to upload images from allowed domains only.
-* Add a custom BBcode parser.
+* Add a custom BBCode parser.
 * Align naming conventions with other WordPress importer.
 * Add a complete WordPress plugin hosting compatible readme file with full metadatas.
 * Add screenshots.